schinto/test-autogluon/README.txt

 prepare-pih-data.ipynb
 2. Build an Autogluon model using the pre-defined splits in the Set column: build-autogluon-pih-model.ipynb
-3. Run 5-fold random benchmarks to compare results to the pre-defined splits: python benchmark-autogluon-pih-model.py
+3. Run benchmarks to compare results on datasets with different feature combinations: python benchmark-autogluon-pih-model.py